top of page

 First Steps

-First practice leash training in an area with little distractions (like your backyard or an unbusy sidewalk).
+First practice leash training in an area with little distractions (like your backyard or a calm sidewalk).
 Once your furry pal is comfortable, repeat leash training in different settings like neighborhoods and parks.
 Keep leash training sessions consistent and develop that routine.

 Be patient and consistent